Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 A few minutes into the song, Agnelli caught D’Alpaos’s gaze.

 “It was a magical moment,” said Agnelli, who has lived in the same apartment complex since she was 5 years old.
-She had never met D’Alpaos before, even though he has lived opposite her, on the seventh floor, for most of his life.
+She had never met D’Alpaos, even though he has lived opposite her, on the seventh floor, for most of his life.

 “I immediately thought, ‘What a beautiful boy,’ ” she continued.